StarryLeo/starry-vim/README.md

 ## Tutorials

 * Type `vimtutor` into a shell to go through a brief interactive tutorial inside VIM.
-* Read the slides at [VIM: Walking Without Crutches](https://walking-without-crutches.heroku.com/#1).

 ## Modes